KDE/clazy/README.md

 # Contributing patches

-New features go to master and bug fixes go to 1.3 branch.
+New features go to master and bug fixes go to the 1.4 branch.
 The prefered way to contributing is by using KDE's phabricator, see:
 - <https://community.kde.org/Infrastructure/Phabricator>
 - <https://phabricator.kde.org/differential/>